nginxinc/kubernetes-ingress/docs/content/configuration/global-configuration/configmap-resource.md

 ---

 ## ConfigMap and Ingress annotations
----

-## ConfigMap and Ingress annotations

 ConfigMap applies globally, meaning that it affects every Ingress resource.
 In contrast, annotations always apply to their Ingress resource.
 Annotations can override some ConfigMap keys: an example is that the `nginx.org/proxy-connect-timeout` annotations overrides the `proxy-connect-timeout` ConfigMap key.
-ConfigMap applies globally, meaning that it affects every Ingress resource.
-In contrast, annotations always apply to their Ingress resource.
-Annotations can override some ConfigMap keys: an example is that the `nginx.org/proxy-connect-timeout` annotations overrides the `proxy-connect-timeout` ConfigMap key.

 For more information, view the [Advanced configuration with annotations]({{< relref "configuration/ingress-resources/advanced-configuration-with-annotations" >}}) topic.
-For more information, view the [Advanced configuration with annotations]({{< relref "configuration/ingress-resources/advanced-configuration-with-annotations" >}}) topic.

 ---
----

-## ConfigMap and VirtualServer/VirtualServerRoute resources
 ## ConfigMap and VirtualServer/VirtualServerRoute resources

 The ConfigMap affects every VirtualServer and VirtualServerRoute resources.
 However, the fields of those resources allow overriding some ConfigMap keys.
 For example, the `connect-timeout` field of the `upstream` overrides the `proxy-connect-timeout` ConfigMap key.